-Throughout June and July, many lockdown measures in the UK have been lifted.
-But the threat of Coronavirus has not disappeared.
+Throughout June and July, many lockdown measures in the UK were lifted.
+But the threat of Coronavirus has not disappeared, as we approach October new cases are rising again.
 It’s important that everyone continues to take precautions to stay safe and prevent the spread of infections.
 This is especially true for care homes.
 Sadly, some residential care facilities saw high numbers of cases and deaths during the peak.

 But how should care homes be improving their infection control policies?
 What guidelines and procedures need to be put in place?

 After years of designing equipment to comply with strict infection control requirements, our specialists have pulled together their top recommendation and tips:

 What are the current infection control guidelines for care homes?

 As with many things right now, care home guidelines are still changing regularly.